samAljailani/Air-US/website/readme.md

-#These are the files needed for the front-end/back-end of the website.
+#These are the files needed for the front-end/back-end for the website.